Liquid dosage forms: Definition, Advantages, Disadvantages

 - Very useful for those patients who have trouble swallowing.

-- The rate of absorption of the liquid dosage form is so faster than the solid dosage form.
+- The liquid dosage form’s absorption rate is faster than the solid dosage form.

-- Liquid dosage forms are flexible to take a proper those than solid dose.
+- Liquid dosage forms are more flexible in taking proper those than solid doses.

 Disadvantages: